Dermott, Arkansas: Annual cultural events

 In 2012 the Dermott Chamber of Commerce cancelled the Dermott Crawfish Festival and no longer sponsors this event.
 Community leaders and African American Business owners formed a committee to continue the Spirit of the community and now host Dermott Community Festival.

 Education

 Dermott School District operates public schools in the community.
 Dermott High School's colors are orange and black.
 They are the home of the Mighty Rams or Rams.
 The boys basketball teams won state basketball championships in 1986, 1989, 1991 and 1994.
 For 2012–14, the Dermott Rams belong to the 2A Region 7 West conference.
 For its first championship in 1986, Dermott went undefeated (35-0) and won the overall state championship, coached by Willie Parker and Leroy Kennedy.
 The Rams have been in the top in the 2-AA class but have not made a playoff run since 2000, when they made it to the championship game.
 Dermott has four state championships and numerous regional and tournament championships.

+The Southeast Arkansas Public Library operates the Dermott Branch Library.

+History

+During World War II, Dermott was the site of one of several camps holding German prisoners of war.